btcpayserver/btcpayserver/README.md

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.

 BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BTCPay go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
-There is no address re-use, since each invoice generates a new address deriving from your xpubkey.
+There is no address re-use since each invoice generates a new address deriving from your xpubkey.

 The software is built in C# and conforms to the invoice [API of BitPay](https://bitpay.com/api).
 It allows for your website to be easily migrated from BitPay and configured as a self-hosted payment processor.